ilkerparmaksiz/ScopeControl/README.md

 	* MSO1104Z-S

 ## Features
-	* Save Waveforms in Csv files on trigger
+	* Saves waveforms in a csv file on trigger
-	* Display waveforms
+	* Displays waveforms in tool sections
 ## Enviroment Variables
 	Open and change env.sh according to destination of the program and then type following
 	* sudo gedit ~/.bashrc